 In the form of a metal, low thermal expansion and the sixth-highest melting point of any element.
 It is a component in many steel alloys, including high-strength and superalloy types

 An alloy composed mostly of Nickel and Copper, with smaller blends of Iron, Manganese, Carbon, and Silicon.
-It is resistant to the effects sea water and steam at high temperatures
+It is resistant to the effects of sea water and steam at high temperatures

 A Nickel-Iron magnetic alloy that has very high permeability, making it well suited for shielding sensitive electronic circuits.
 Performs well in low-intensity fields where high attenuation is desired.
 Also known as: Hy-Mu 80 and Permalloy 80.